colinyjchung/darkdragons/content/post/lane-oppenheimer.md

 ## The Drunes Temple

 Inside, Lane, Aust and Toaf see a giant vat, where it looks like they're growing a emerald encrusted humanoid.
-Next to the vat are six drunes in prostrating themselves towards an altar at the far end of the wall.
+Next to the vat are six drunes prostrating themselves towards an altar at the far end of the wall.
 On top of the altar, a statue of a wizard made of emerald.
 The drunes hear the clunky armor of Lane and Aust.
 They turn around and fire magic missiles at them.
 Toaf turns into a rhinosaurus.
 Charges one.
 Gores him.
 Lane and Aust are outnumbered.
 They roll badly.
 They retreat.
 As they turn, they get knocked up a few more times.
 Toaf tries to run too, but drunes beat on the grey-skinned beast. **Toaf dies, reverting to human form**.

 The Snack Club keep running out of the underground jungle until they find a safe location.
 At this point, Shorin reveals, he is actually a talented singer whose songs has healing powers.
 He heals The Snack Club.
 And The Snack Club decides that they must leave the Hole in the Oak and come back.
 Lane informs his party that his sword requires repair as well.
 So they leave the dungeon and head back to Mlurg Nar.